andreaferretti/factor-tutorial/README.md

 Learning the tools
 ------------------

 A big part of the productivity of Factor comes from the deep integration of the language and libraries with the tools around them, which are embodied in the listener.
-Many functions of the listener can be used programmatically, and viceversa.
+Many functions of the listener can be used programmatically, and vice versa.
 You have seen some examples of this:

 * the help is navigable online, but you can also invoke it with `help` and print help items with `print-content`;
 * the `F2` shortcut or the words `refresh` and `refresh-all` can be used to refresh vocabularies from disk while continuing working in the listener;